Does Anointing of the Sick

 When We Do Bad, Thinking It is Good

-Sadly, many times the evil one uses our pride to convince us the greater good is disobedience to the Church, because we have been convinced this anointing sacrament is a “healing” sacrament for anyone who wants it…since it does heal.
+Sadly, many times the evil one uses our pride to convince us the greater good is disobedience to the Church, as if offending God could be good, because we have been convinced this anointing sacrament is a “healing” sacrament for anyone who is sick…since, when God will’s, it does heal.

-Actually, incorrectly administering this sacraments misguides God’s children as to what is really needed to obtain Salvation, which is a truly contrite heart for each and every sin ever committed.
-As a result, it robs souls of fear of the Lord (fear of sin and its consequences) and grace by making them lukewarm and not concerned with their Eternal Life.
+Actually, incorrectly administering this sacrament isn’t only gravely sinful, when someone wrongly declares it removes mortal sin, that also misguides God’s children as to what is really needed to obtain Salvation, which is a truly contrite heart for each and every sin ever committed.
+To learn more please read, “What is True Sorrow.”
+As a result, this false truth robs souls of fear of the Lord (fear of sin and its consequences) and the desire to seek grace for help to grow in faith, by making them lukewarm and not concerned with their Eternal Life.

-Then, they don’t approach God correctly–humbly–for mercy (help) to move them from some faith into a true saving faith…also, as I explain in this article, it can actually cause greater condemnation upon their souls.
+Then, they don’t approach God correctly–humbly–for mercy (help) to move them from some faith into a true saving faith…also, as I explain in this article, preaching this lie can actually cause greater condemnation upon their souls too.

-We need to see souls receive this wonderful sacrament properly, seeing that only the gravely ill receive it after they have been educated and participate in a humble contrite confession (if possible), so it can benefit them wonderfully for the salvation of their souls.
+We need to see souls receive this wonderful sacrament properly, seeing that only the gravely ill receive it after they have been educated and participate in a humble contrite confession (if at all possible), so it can provide them with the greatest benefit for the salvation of their souls.
+Anything else is highly offensive to God and depriving the soul of the dying with grace, grace they need to be saved.

 There Are No Get Out of Jail (Hell) For Free Cards